Rodrigoxsm25/DataRue/README.md

 # DataRue

+# Economic Modeling (folder)
-# Economic Modeling for Optimal Regulation
+  # - Economic Modeling for Optilam Regulations

-# To follow along the code, I recommend to read my blog (www.data-rue.com) in which I talk about regulatory economics.
+# R Functions (folder)
+  # - Quasi Experimental Bootstrapping
+  # - Better Split

+# Check my blog www.data-rue.com where I explain how to use these shared files.
+# Thank you!